unkhan87/hangman/README.md

 <img src="images/hangman_end_message.png" alt="Goodbye Message">

 ### Winning Message
 - Currently there's a bug in displaying this message.
-If the user guess the word correctly it does not give end the game and asks user to keep gussing.
+If the user guess the word correctly it does not give end the game and asks user to keep guessing.
+I tried to implement different solutions however I end up creating errors on the while loop.

 ### Future Features
 - For future development I would like to give the user more options like different levels of difficulty and introduce the option of different languages as well.

+- Find a way to resolve the bug without effecting the while loop.

 ## Testing